 Important things to know:

-- The newly launched Korean Air SKYPETS program is designed to make traveling with pets as stress free and simple as possible; pet bookings and requests are simply added to the passenger’s itinerary after registering the pet on Korean Air’s website.
+- The Korean Air SKYPETS program is designed to make traveling with pets as stress free and simple as possible; pet bookings and requests are simply added to the passenger’s itinerary after registering the pet on Korean Air’s website.
 Dogs, cats and birds can travel with Korean Air either in the cabin, or in the luggage hold, depending on their weight and size.
-Maximum of 5 companion animals can be registered.

-- The flight tickets for pets vary, generally from $200 to $400 per pet, depending on their size.
+- The flight tickets for pets vary, generally from $100 to $150 per pet, depending on place of departure and destination.